eslint-functional/eslint-plugin-functional/docs/rules/no-mixed-type.md

-# Restrict types so that only members of the same kind of are allowed in them (no-mixed-type)
+# Restrict types so that only members of the same kind of are allowed in them (no-mixed-types)

 This rule enforces that an aliased type literal or an interface only has one type of members, eg. only data properties or only functions.